-With naturally clear, dark skies, very little light pollution and a spectacular landscape as a backdrop Wanaka is a great place to capture night sky photographs of the stars, Milky Way and, if you’re lucky, the Aurora Australis (Southern Lights).
+With naturally clear, dark skies, very little light pollution and a spectacular landscape as a backdrop Wanaka is a great place to capture night sky photographs of the stars, Milky Way, and - if you’re lucky - the Aurora Australis (otherwise known as the Southern Lights).

 A camera that has a manual exposure setting and a high ISO range - all DSLR cameras will have the required settings and many modern compact cameras are also capable of taking great night time imagery.
 A tripod is also essential.

 The optimal settings will vary slightly from camera-to-camera, so you’ll also need to adjust based on the light and conditions at the time - a bit of trial and error is always needed.

 1. Change your camera settings and focus to Manual (M).
 It can be hard to focus at night (its dark!), so set your focus to ‘infinity’ which will be marked ∞ on the lens ring.
 Some lenses do not have infinity marked, so before you head out for the night focus the camera in daylight on a distant object and then tape down the focus ring ready to shoot at night.

 2. Ideally use a lens with a large aperture, minimum of f/3.5, or as wide as your camera allows.
 Wide angle lenses are great, but not essential.

 3. Set your camera to a high ISO.
 Somewhere between 4000 – 6400 is a good range to begin with.
 The higher the ISO, the more sensitive your images will be to light.
 Also be aware that a high ISO and long exposure can create more ‘noise’, which gives a grainy look to the photo.

 4. Experiment with the exposure time, somewhere between 15-25 seconds is likely to be about right, but this varies based on aperture, ISO and outside light conditions.